ccdavis/simple_interpreter/README.md

 The vm loops through a vector of expressions in order left to right, rather than navigating them semantically top-down as a tree.
 That ought to improve cache locality for better performance.
 If we show this interpretation strategy produces correct program execution, we could confidently make a simple translator from the expressions to WASM or even assembly.
 The expressions contain all the necessary information to generate labels for flow-control.

 I put in some effort to ensure all varients  of the `Expr` type require no more than8 bytes.
 I could probably get that lower with better use of side tables for types and references to lists.

+###   Performance and profiling

+The sample program runs about 12% as fast as an equivalent Python or Ruby program.
+That's not so bad really -- both Python and Ruby have had a lot of work to improve their  performance in recent versions.
+It's faster by a lot compared to a tree-walk interpreter I wrote a few years ago.

+Once I tested a 1600 x 1600 Mandelbrot image with 100 iterations per point against my language and Ruby and Python, I wanted to profile my interpreter.
+The Rust `flamegraph` package is a nice and mostly easy way to get flamegraphs working for compiled programs (once you have perf set up properly for your system.)

+Unfortunately the Rust compiler is too good.
+The main `run()` method on the interpreter inlines any function calls it makes.
+So 99.9% of the time at the top of the graph is just in `run()` and I learned nothing.
+I should have realized there wasn't much to learn from a flamegraph anyhow, since the run function is mostly a big `match` doing simple work to a `state` vector, and any work it delegates -- which isn't much -- gets inlined.

+When I profile an unoptimized binary it shows accesses     on the `state` vec and that's about it -- these get inlined or optimized away in the release version of the binary.

 ###  Design improvement ideas